isomerpages/govtech-gobusiness-main/_run-and-grow/taxes-gst-customs/imports-exports.md

     </tr>
     <tr>
     <td><a href='https://www.customs.gov.sg/businesses/new-traders-and-registration-services/registration-services/activate-customs-account/' target='_blank'>Activate Customs Account</a></td>
-    <td>A registered business entity that intents to engage in import or export activities in Singapore, or obtain import, export and transhipment permits or certificates will need to activate its Customs Account
+    <td>A registered business entity that intents to engage in import or export activities in Singapore, or obtain import, export and transhipment permits or certificates will need to activate its Customs Account.
     </td>
     </tr>
 </table>

-### Step 2: Determine if your goods are controlled
+<h3>Step 2: Determine if your goods are controlled</h3>

 <table>
     <tr>